laurensharwood/activity_maps/README.md

 # Instructions to create maps from your Garmin Connect activity data

 See an example of the three [map outputs](https://laurensharwood.github.io/):
    i) route heatmap
-ii) 3D routes of a user input subset iii) a heatmap calendar of daily distance or ascent as a Github contributions graph.
+   ii) 3D routes of a user input subset
+   iii) a heatmap calendar of daily distance or ascent as a Github contributions graph

 ## <b>[Google Colab](https://colab.research.google.com/) Steps:</b>
 1. <b>Fill out</b>  your information in ```params.csv```